 As you move into more complex territory, watch for vague answers or evasions.
 If they don’t know an answer, it’s more honest of them to say so and follow up promptly with the correct answer after researching than to try to bluff their way through.

 Remember that a mortgage loan expert isn’t your all-in-one financial advisor.
 They can’t answer questions about future interest rates or the investment market, and shouldn’t try.
 Be wary if someone tries to push you into a loan product based on predictions of future trends.

 At Sammamish Mortgage, we strive for a personalized experience for each mortgage applicant.
-That’s why we employ a full staff of experienced mortgage loan officers, transaction coordinators, processors, and funders.
+That’s why we employ a full staff of experienced, salaried mortgage loan officers, transaction coordinators, and processors.

 Contact us if you have any mortgage-related questions or concerns.
 If you are ready to move forward, you can view rates, obtain a customized instant rate quote, or apply instantly directly from our website.